bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_ElectricFlowStorageDeviceTypeBattery/Documentation.md

-Properties of batteries used in railway.
+Properties of batteries.
 The property set can be used by the predefined type BATTERY of IfcElectricFlowStorageDevice.